voldemort9999/File-Encryptor/README.md

 * exe
 * mp3/wav

-Reason: sab bytes hote hain.
+Reason: everything is bytes.

 ---

-### 12.6 Kitni security milti hai?
+### 12.6 How much security does it provide?

 * XOR → medium
 * Base64 → zero